 If you are an expat living in Spain who wants to start a business but doesn’t know how, then this post is for you.
 Get ready to learn which are the steps to set up a company in Spain as a foreigner.
 Your business is closer to you than what you may think!

-Before Starting: Which Type of Company Type Should You Choose?
+Consideration Before Starting 2: Which Type of Company Type Should You Choose?

 Before starting the process of constituting a company, we must decide which will be its type.